ZeroMarker/kali/rd/mos.md

 The first general-purpose timesharing system, CTSS(Compatible Time Sharing System), was devoleped at M.I.T. on a specially modified 7094 (Corbato et al, 1962).

+After the success of the CTSS system, M.I.T, Bell Labs, and General Electric(then a major computer manufacturer) decided to embark on the development of a "computer utility", a machine that would support some hundreds of simultaneous timesharing users.
+The designers of this system, known as MULTICS(MULTipled Information and Computer Service), envisioned one huge machine providing computing power for everyone in the Boston area.

+Another major development during the third generation was the phenomenal growth of minicomputer, starting with the DEC PDP-1 in 1961.
+One of the computer scientists at Bell Labs who had worked on the MULTICS project, Ken Thompson, subsequently found a small PDP-7 minicomputer that no one using and set out to write a stripped-down, one-user version of MULTICS.
+This work later developed into the UNIX operating system, which became popular in the academic world, with government agencies, and with many companies.

+Two major versions developed, System V, from AT&T, and BSD(Berkeley Software Distribution) from the University of California at Berkeley.
+These had minor variants as well.
+To make it possible to write programs that could run on any UNIX system, IEEE developed a standard for UNIX, called POSIX, that most versions of UNIX now support.

+As an aside, it is worth mentioning that in 1987, the author released a small clone of UNIX, called MINIX, for educational purposes.

+The desire for a free production (as opposed to educational) version of MINIX led a Finnish student, Linus Torvalds, to write Linux.

+## 1.2.4 The Fourth Generation (1980-Present) Personal Computers

+In 1974, when Intel came out with the 8080, the first general-purpose 8-bit CPU, it wanted an operating system for the 8080, in part to able to test it.
+Kildall then wrote a disk-based operating system called CP/M (Control Program for Microcomputers) for it.

+In the early 1980s, IBM designed the IBM PC and looked around for software to run on it.
+People from IBM contacted Bill Gates to license his BASIC interpreter.

+When IBM came back, Gates realized that a local computer manufacturer, Seattle Computer Products, had a suitable operating system, DOS (Disk Operating System).
+IBM wanted certain modifications, so Gates hired the perpson who wrote DOS, Tim Paterson, as an employee of Gates' fledgling company, Microsoft, to make them.
+The revised system was renamed MS-DOS (MicroSoft Disk Operating System) and quickly came to dominate the IBM PC market.

+Engelbart invented the GUI(Graphical User Interface), complete with windows, icons menus, and mouse.
+These ideas were adopted by researchers at Xerox PARC and incorporated into machines they built.

+One day, Steve Jobs, who co-invented the Apple computer in his garage, visited PARC, saw a GUI, and instantly realized its potential value,

+Windows NT (New Technology)

+Windows Me (Millennium edition)

+Windows XP (Windows 2000)

+Windows Vista

+nearly all UNIX systems support a windowing system called the X Window System (also known as X11) produced at M.I.T.
+Often a complete GUI, such as Gnome or KDE is available to run on top of X11 giving UNIX a look and feel something like the Macintosh or Microsoft Windows, for those UNIX users who want such a thing.

+## 1.3 Computer Hardware Review

+		Monitor			Keyboard		USB printer	Hard disk dirve
+CPU	Memory	Video controller	Keyboard controller	USB controller	Hard disk controller

+										bus
+## 1.3.1 Processors